 Fire agencies utilizing any existing previous course curriculum from the FSTEP courses shall realign with the updated FSTEP curriculum.
-The previous curriculum will realign with the updated FSTEP course curriculum has been updated to current instructional standards.
+The previous curriculum will realign with the updated FSTEP course curriculum. and the curriculum has been updated to current instructional standards.

 After review, fire agencies should update their job specifications and recruitment documentation to reflect any new course requirements.
-Fire agencies should also evaluate how these new course may impact their existing labor agreements.
+Fire agencies should also evaluate how these new courses may impact their existing labor agreements.